tenebrius1/tp/docs/DeveloperGuide.md

 * 1a.
 User wants to <ins>edit the name (UC03)</ins> of Student B.
   Use case ends.
 * 2a.
-User keys in an incorrect prefix for editing phone number.
+User keys in an incorrect prefix for editing the phone number.
     * 2a1.
 System displays an error message to tell the user about the format error.
       Use case ends.